Experience-Monks/nyg-jam3/README.md

 [Read more about testing.](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#running-tests)

-## User Guide
+## Developer Guide

 We are using `react-scripts` as base; you can checkout their [User Guide](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md), all applies to our application

-You can checkout the [Extended User Guides](https://github.com/Jam3/generator-jam3-v2/blob/master/USER_GUIDE.md) to know more about the customizations.
+You can checkout our [Developer Guides](https://github.com/Jam3/generator-jam3-v2/blob/master/DEVELOPER_GUIDE.md) to know more about the customizations.